 Dr. Martin Meraz Garcia, Assistant Professor, Chicano Education Department, EWU

-2013 TRiO McNair Research Internship-Perceptions of College Among Latino Elementary School Students
+Perceptions of College Among Latino Elementary School Students (2013)

-According to the Pew Research Center, the disparity between Latinos (14.5%) and Caucasian (51%) students ages 25 and older who had an earned bachelor's degree in 2012 continues to concern scholars and policymakers.
+According to the Pew Research Center, the disparity between Latinos (14.5%) and Caucasian (51%) students who earned a bachelor's degree in 2012 continues to concern scholars and policymakers.
 For this reason, this project looks at the college perceptions among Latino elementary school students in Washington State and how schools can improve their academic achievement.
 One unique aspect of this research includes the different perspectives according to gender among Latino children.
 This aspect of the research is important because the gap between males and females attending college continues to increase.

 Scholarly articles (Chung and Dickson 2011; Spears, Brown, and Chu 2012; Moreno and Gaytán 2013; Becerra 2012), support the statement that the educational system in the United States can improve the services provided to Latino students in order to increase their chances of attending college.
 Some concerns raised by these scholars includes the lack of certified teachers and administrators who are culturally competent and can help Latino students develop the skills they need to succeed in college.
 These skills include effectively managing issues that may result from their socioeconomic and undocumented status, language barriers, and a lack of positive sense of cultural identity.

 With approval from the Institutional Review Board at Eastern Washington University, this study used a rendition of the Kenneth B. Clark and Mamie Phipps Clark doll experiment adapted to address Latino student's self-perception regarding academics.
-Additionally, interviews and focus groups of Latino children and parents were conducted as well as a survey of teachers totaling approximately 250 participants (N=250).
-The interviews of approximately 100 randomly selected children in grades 2-5 from five different schools focus on self-reflection and their academics.
+Additionally, interviews and focus groups of Latino children and parents were conducted as well as a survey of teachers totaling 72 participants (N=72).
+The interviews of approximately 35 randomly selected children in grades 2-5 from four different schools focus on self-reflection and their academics.
 At least 75% of the students in these districts were of Latino background with 79% qualifying for free or reduced lunch.
-Approximately 50 parents were recruited using the Snowball Sampling Method.
+Approximately 12 parents were recruited using the Snowball Sampling Method.
 The focus groups with Latino parents aimed at identifying factors they believed may be contributing to the academic perceptions of their children.
-Lastly, a survey of approximately 100 teachers across Washington State was conducted with questions aimed at gauging their cultural competency.
+Lastly, a survey of 25 teachers across Washington State was conducted with questions aimed at gauging their cultural competency.
 The study finds that schools can intervene much earlier and do more to help Latino children develop the foundation needed to prepare them for the rigors of higher education.

 phone: 509.359.6200 (campus operator)